progmaticltd/homebox/README.md

 - Create the user and group accounts in the directory.
 - Integrate the LDAP accounts into the system using pam_ldap and nslcd (optional).
 - Install Postfix mail transfer agent, with a dedicted SSL certificate.
-- Create a 2048 bits DKIM key, and publish the associated DNS record.
+- Create a DKIM key, and publish the associated DNS record.
 - Update the SPF records with your external IP address.
-- Install Dovecot mail server, with a dedicted SSL certificate for IMAP.
+- Install Dovecot mail server, with a dedicated SSL certificate for IMAP.
 - Install PostgreSQL for the database.
 - Install Roundcube with nginx, and create a dedicated SSL certificate for the webmail.